eosioafrica/ectc/README.md

 ***The key idea behind this project is to create easy to install and repeatable testing and development environments for the EOS.IO community.
-If we have a less than overly onerous test environment, we will be able to get as many people testing all the new features that will be added to the ecosystem.***
+If we have a less than overly onerous test environment, we will be able to get as many people testing all the new features that will be added to the ecosystem.
+The software will be natively built for EOS and the project shall have no philosophical ambiguity on that front.***

 Virtualbox for machines.
 Consul for consensus.